PatchworkBoy/visibilityjs/README.md

 `Visibility.state()` will return a string with visibility state.
 More states can be added in the future, so for most cases a simpler `Visibility.hidden()` method can be used.
-It will return `true` if the page is hidden by any reason.
+It will return `true` if the page is hidden for any reason.
 For example, while prerendering, `Visibility.state()` will return `"prerender"`, but `Visibility.hidden()` will return `true`.